turris-cz/user-docs/docs/basics/first-setup/simple_setup.md

 You need to connect your computer to LAN port on your Turris router (see the labels on the back of your router).
 Then start the router and open up a web browser and navigate to configuration wizard.
 It can be found by default on
 <http://192.168.1.1>.
-Older firmwares do not support zero-conf, so you have to
+Older firmware do not support zero-conf, so you have to
 use IP address.
 Newer ones starting Turris OS 4.0 do, so you might be able to use <http://turris.local>.
-Once you enter wizard, you will be asked for password, to configure WAN interface and whether you want to enable updates.
+Once you enter the first setup wizard, you will be asked for a password, to configure WAN interface and whether you want to enable updates.

 **Disabling updates is not recommended.** This documentation describes the latest version of Turris OS.
 If you have older version, it might be inaccurate.